atharva-sardar02/ad-mint-ai/docs/PRD.md

 ### 8.4 Video Editing

 **FR-024: Video Editor Access**
-- System shall provide an editor interface accessible from completed video detail page
+- System shall provide an editor interface accessible from completed video detail page and/or from any saved gallery item.
-- Editor shall load video with all individual scene clips available for editing
+- Editor shall load the underlying project with all individual scene clips available for editing (not just a flattened final video file).
-- Editor shall maintain original video as backup for restoration
+- Editor shall maintain original source media as backup for restoration and re-generation workflows.

 **FR-025: Timeline Interface**
 - System shall display a timeline showing all video clips in sequence